-Next Autumnal Equinox (Start of Fall)
+Next Autumnal Equinox (Start of Fall)Sunday, 22 September 2024

 This day marks the moment when the sun is directly above the equator while moving from north to south, and also the astronomical beginning of Fall in the Northern Hemisphere.

 This happens because the sun is above the equator line for 12 hours during an equinox.
 It is exactly at the moment that the sun crosses the equator line that the Autumnal Equinox happens.

 Around the Autumnal Equinox, there is a full moon known as the "harvest moon".
 As the night sets earlier during fall, the full moon closest to the equinox allows farmers to work later into the evening.

 The end of Autumn is marked by the Winter Solstice, which takes place in December and marks the arrival of winter in the Northern Hemisphere.

 First Day of Autumn in the Next Few Years